-NordVPN is undoubtedly one of the best options out there today with a marvellous all-round offering that works across a whole range of platforms.
+NordVPN is undoubtedly one of the best options out there today with a great all-around offering that works across a whole range of platforms.

-It features AES-256 bit encryption as standard to keep your data secure, as well as allowing a 'Double VPN' feature that encrypts all your traffic twice over.
+It features a standard AES-256 bit encryption to keep your data secure, as well as allowing a 'Double VPN' feature that encrypts all your traffic twice over.

-AES-256 is actually the highest level of AES encryption standard, and uses a 256-bit key to encrypt and decrypt data or files.
-It's a standard adopted by plenty of high-level offices.
-If you're wanting more information on what AES-256 is and how it works, then NordVPN themselves have a useful guide.
+AES-256 is actually the highest level of AES encryption standard and uses a 256-bit key to encrypt and decrypt data or files.

 Speaking of security, there's also some strong DNS leak protection and kill switches for both the app itself and across your system, which can disconnect your device from WiFi if your VPN does go down, so your IP address doesn't become visible at any point.

 There's a vast range of different servers to pick from with a total of over 5,000 in 60 different countries, as well as the ability to connect with more than one device at six different locations too.